cardflopper/boardgamerules/lost-legends.md

 #### Main steps

-1. Reveal a **open monster**.
+1. Reveal a monster, place it beside the monster deck.
+This is called the "open" monster.
 If no open monster is available, draw one.
 2. Select a monster.
     * Monster in front of player?
 Proceed with Attack or Pass monster to left.
     * No Monster in front of player?
-Take reserve monster or draw one, if deck is empty skip rest of turn.
+Take the open monster or draw a new one, if deck is empty skip rest of turn.
 3. Attack.
 Choose a weapon to battle with.
 No weapon = default 1 melee damage
 4. Monster Attacks
     * Player or monster defeated? go to step 5
     * Neither player or monster is defeated: Skip step 5, next player takes their battle turn.
 5. Combat result
-    * If player is defeated, they lose a skill and sit out for the rest of this Battle phase but still collect gold.
+    * If player is defeated, they lose a skill card and sit out for the rest of this Battle phase but still collect gold.
     * If monster is defeated
       * deal out gold 1 at a time, active player -> left -> right (repeat)
       * check if trophies are awarded